musalbas/onchain-sql-db/README.md

 2. **SQL Manager**: Manages the SQLite database and executes SQL queries.
 3. **Celestia Manager**: Interfaces with the Celestia blockchain to store and retrieve queries.

+## Security Notice

+⚠️ **IMPORTANT**: This code has not undergone formal security auditing and is intended as a non-production ready proof-of-concept.
+It should not be used in production environments or for storing sensitive data.
+The security mechanisms, while implemented with best intentions, have not been verified by security professionals.

 ## License

 MIT